Video: Work with boards

 - Click the Filter icon to open the panel to filter cards.

 - Use these icons to select different views of the board.
-The board view displays work to be done represented by visual cards, the list view displays cards on the board in a collapsed list with their attributes listed in rows, and the chart view displays multiple charts each designed to help you follow up on work progress.
+The board view displays work to be done represented by visual cards, the list view displays cards on the board in a collapsed list with their attributes listed in rows, the chart view displays multiple charts each designed to help you follow up on work progress, and the calendar view displays the scheduled work on the board.

 - Click a card to see the card's detail pane including important information about the task represented on the card.
 You can also comment and discuss the work to be done allowing you to keep all communications and information in one place.
 You can select multiple cards using the Shift or Control keys.
 Learn more about working with cards.